ArcBlock/forge-js/forge/forge-util/docs/README.md

 ### isHexPrefixed(str) ⇒ `Boolean`

-Returns a `boolean` on whether or not the a `string` starts with '0x'
+Returns a `boolean` on whether or not the `string` starts with '0x'

 **Kind**: static method
 **Returns**: `Boolean` - a boolean if it is or is not hex prefixed